Brent1LT/LightSpeed-Racer/README.md

 ```

+## Pause and Audio Control
+Lightspeed Racer has logic implemented to detect whether the game is paused or over and will continue or reset respectively.

+The music will pause/play if game is paused/resumed but will remain silent if muted allowing players full control over music and can continue the game at their leisure.

 ## Future Features
 * Add more power-up options and some hindering power-downs.
 * Add a velocity for smoother contol of player avatar.
+* Highscore leaderboard.